When A Death Occurs, What Do I Do?

 What to Expect When You Arrive at the Funeral Home

-One of the first things the funeral arranger will do is to provide you with a general price list.
-He or she will then guide you through the entire arrangement process, explaining how you can create a memorable personal celebration of your loved one's life.
+One of the first things the Funeral Director will do is to provide you with a general price list.
+He or she will then guide you through the entire arrangement process, explaining how you can create a memorable celebration of your loved one's life.
 This is not a one-way conversation; they want to hear your ideas and desires, and use them as the foundation for the arrangement process.

 This process may include: